Joan

 Notable People Named Joan

-Dame Joan Sutherland was an Australian dramatic coloratura soprano renowned for her role in reviving the bel canto repertoire from the late 1950s to the 1980s.
+Dame Joan Sutherland was an Australian soprano who revived bel canto opera from the 1950s to the 1980s.

-Dame Joan Collins is an English actress, author, and columnist known for her numerous accolades and status as one of the last surviving stars from the Golden Age of Hollywood cinema.
+Dame Joan Henrietta Collins is an English actress, author, and columnist celebrated for her awards and philanthropic contributions.

-Joan Didion was an influential American writer and journalist, known for her pioneering work in New Journalism.
+Joan Didion was an American writer and journalist who pioneered New Journalism.

-Joan Josep Nuet i Pujals is a Spanish politician from Catalonia who has served in the Congress of Deputies, the Senate of Spain, and the Parliament of Catalonia.
+Joan Josep Nuet i Pujals is a Spanish politician from Catalonia who has served in the Congress of Deputies, the Senate, and the Parliament of Catalonia.

-Joan Eardley - Joan Kathleen Harding Eardley was a British artist known for her portraits of street children in Glasgow and her landscapes of the fishing village of Catterline, Scotland, with a career cut short by breast cancer.
+Joan Eardley - Joan Kathleen Harding Eardley was a celebrated British artist renowned for her portraits of Glasgow street children and landscapes of Catterline, with her career tragically cut short by breast cancer.

 Layla Hashemi